Muar (town): Public transportation

+Routes

-Ferry services to Dumai, Sumatra, Indonesia is also available on regular basis, departing from the Custom Jetty.
+Ferry services to Dumai, Sumatra, Indonesia, is also available on a regular basis, departing from the Custom Jetty.
 Muar is the only district (besides the state capital Johor Bahru) in Johor that has its own Custom and Excise Duty Department office and checkpoint at its own jetty.

 By air, the nearest airport is arguably the Batu Berendam airport (IATA: MKZ, ICAO: WMKM) in Malacca.
 The Senai Airport (IATA: JHB) is further away, being closer to Johor Bahru than Muar.

-Traveling in town easily can be done by walking, or by taking a trishaw, public bus and taxi.

-Telecommunication and postal service

-Muar as well as Tangkak are assigned the calling code prefix +60-6 (which follows Malacca and Negeri Sembilan) instead of +60-7 which is used in the rest of Johor.

-The coverage of reception signal are extensive in all the Muar area for all the major mobile telecommunication service provider companies.

-Postal district 84xxx covers Muar, Tangkak, Pagoh and surroundings.

 Economy

 Muar is internationally well known as the hub of the furniture industry of Malaysia.
 Industrial estates within Muar district are located at Tanjung Agas, Bukit Bakri, Jorak, Parit Bakar, Pagoh and Tangkak.
 There are notably three big factories of multinational companies, i.e. STMicroelectronics, Micron Technology and Pioneer Corporation at Tanjung Agas.
 The town is robust of business and trading activities, with many old traditional Chinese shops offering variety of products at reasonable and attractive prices.

 Muar agriculture is mainly made up of the major crops of rubber and oil palm beside some coconut, cocoa, fruits (durian, rambutan, duku, mangosteen, banana, papaya, pineapple, dragon fruit etc.), vegetables and livestock, poultry and fish farming.
 Fishing is the major economy of some fishing villages like Parit Jawa, Parit Raja, Parit Tiram, and Kesang.
 There are many cafes that are being open in Muar around the Bakri area to attract tourists and for local enjoyment.